Account Planning Template

 - Collaboration: By providing a shared document that team members can contribute to, GTM teams can facilitate collaboration and ensure everyone is on the same page.
 There are tools like Prolifiq that help with this.

-- Consistency: By using a consistent template for all crucial accounts, sales teams and strategic account managers can ensure that they are following a standardized process and not missing any important information.
+- Consistency: By using a consistent template for all crucial accounts, sales teams and strategic account managers can ensure they follow a standardized process and not miss any important information.